FUB-HCC/hcds-winter-2020/assignments/A2_ReproducibilityWorkflow/xiyu/README.md

 > The data description is from original discription from Jupyter Assignment

+3. Terms and Conditions can befound under [Wikimedia's general Term of Use](https://foundation.wikimedia.org/wiki/Terms_of_Use/en) and [Privacy Policy](https://foundation.wikimedia.org/wiki/Privacy_policy)

 # Project Structure and Main Steps
 The detailed data processing and visualization process can be found in Jupyter Notebook named A2_ReproducibilityWorkflow.